shawngp/Kidney-Disease-Detection/README.md

-# Kidney Disease Detection Using Xception and Xceptio + CBAM
+# Kidney Disease Detection Using Xception and Xception + CBAM